Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrPolicy.md

 ```

 ### -Name
-Specifies a friendly name which identifies the Site Recovery replication policy.
+Specifies the name of the ASR replication policy.

 ```yaml
 Type: String